 And finally… offer a search function for your website.

-Some visitors to your website may still find it difficult or time consuming to find what they want, so offer a search box where they can quickly type in keywords and they see all the related products.
+Some visitors to your website may still find it difficult or time consuming to find what they want, especially if on a mobile device, so offer a search box where they can quickly type in keywords and they see all the related products.